Santa Tell Me: Legacy

-"Santa Tell Me" has been dubbed a modern Christmas standard for its popularity in music streaming services throughout the years during the Christmas season.
+"Santa Tell Me" has been described as a modern Christmas standard for its popularity in music streaming services throughout the years during the Christmas season.
 In a report published by ASCAP, "Santa Tell Me" was listed as the most-performed new and original holiday song in their repertoire in the years 2014, 2015, and 2021.
 Georgia Evans and Ella Doyle from Time Out discussed how Grande managed to create a Christmas mega-hit and how "she came closer than almost any other pop star in the 30-ish years since "All I Want for Christmas Is You" in terms of success.
 By early December 2023, the song had earned $6.8 million in royalties.
 In 2024, American Songwriter described "Santa Tell Me" as the fourth-highest-earning Christmas song "of the streaming age" as it had been streamed more than 239 million times and had earned its songwriters $959,000.

-Due to the song's lasting impact, Grande has been named "Princess of Christmas".
-As of December 2024, "Santa Tell Me" was one of the 10 most-streamed Christmas songs of all-time and the most-streamed Christmas song of the 2010s decade on streaming platform Spotify.
+Due to the song's lasting impact, Grande has been dubbed the "Princess of Christmas".
+As of December 2024, "Santa Tell Me" is one of the 10 most streamed Christmas songs of all time and the most streamed Christmas song of the 2010s on Spotify.

 The song was included in Billboard's revision of their Greatest of All Time Holiday 100 Songs at 19th position while Cosmopolitan picked "Santa Tell Me" as one of the 75 best Christmas songs of all time.
-Due to the song being internationally popular during the Christmas season, it has been covered multiple times by various artists, such as Pentatonix, Nayeon from Twice and Jessica Vosk.
+It has been covered multiple times by various artists, such as Pentatonix, Nayeon from Twice, and Jessica Vosk.